Friday

 03:20

 In the distance, he heard a door close.
 It was impossible to say whether it was from his staircase or the neighboring one.
 The familiar thundering of heavy traffic reached his ears, and his thoughts drifted toward it—the highway that stretched across the country.
 The far-reaching asphalt river.
 It held so much promise.
+So much freedom.

 His fingers twitched, and he tried to stretch his stiff neck.
 He heard a crack somewhere behind his ear.
 Without thinking, he reached his hand behind him and grabbed the phone with trembling fingers.
 The screen lit up at his touch, illuminating the entire room.
 Jake frowned and quickly turned the brightness down.